Updated: Jan 22, 2021

-In the first 3 months of the year I read 11 books and listened to 5 audio books
+In a nutshell between Jan and March, I read 11 books and listened to 5 audio books

 April to June